 New and newly rebuilt NV4500 transmissions may shift hard until the synchronizers wear in.
 At the other end of the spectrum, well used, high mileage transmissions with worn bearings and/or thrustwashers may shift hard or pop out of gear due to excessive mainshaft endplay.

 Rebuilt transmissions with brass synchronizer rings often are hard to shift.
 Sometimes, changing the oil may help, however, in most cases you either have to install genuine New Venture rings or live with it.

-Castrol Syntorq LT® 75w85w GL-4 rated, low temperature, synthetic gear lubricant is the only factory approved lubricant for NV4500 series transmissions.
-Some other lubricant manufacturers such as Amsoil may have products that are compatible.
-However, we have yet to see any other lubricant match the specifications of Syntorq LT®.
+Castrol Syntorq LT® 75w85w GL-4 rated, low temperature, synthetic gear lubricant used to be the only factory approved lubricant for NV4500 series transmissions.

 It is relatively easy to increase the power output of late model Diesel engines.
 While the NV4500 is a pretty good transmission, it is not capable of taking extreme increases in horsepower on a sustained basis without sacrificing longevity.

 The factory torque rating for NV4500HD transmissions is 460 ft/lbs.
 (About 235 hp).
 The design does seem to be capable of up to 600 ft/lbs with little loss of durability.
 However, as the horsepower and torque increase beyond 275hp/600ft-lbs torque, the size of the bearings, synchronizers, gears, and splines are no longer adequate.
 Rarely does a NV4500 fail catastrophically even at double the factory ratings, but the fact is most grossly overloaded 4500’s will not last even 100,000 miles without a rebuild.